open-telemetry/opentelemetry-specification/specification/telemetry-stability.md

 if all the following conditions are fulfilled:

-- The change is part of OpenTelemetry semantic conventions and is in a released version of the specification,
+- The change is part of OpenTelemetry semantic conventions and is in a released version of the specification.
 - The change has a corresponding [published](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/schemas/overview.md#opentelemetry-schema)
   OpenTelemetry Schema File that describes the change.
-- The produced telemetry correctly specifies the Schema URL.
+- The produced telemetry correctly specifies the respective Schema URL.

 If the change was introduced in the semantic conventions specification before April 1, 2023, the instrumentations must wait until April 1, 2023 before they can adopt